Annulus Zonal isolation Packer

-The expansion port is located in the middle of the packer and features a valve system that is integrated within the casing thickness and serves as a safety feature.
-If the packer is expanded in front of a severe washout, the valve closes, preventing fluid loss.
+The expansion port features a valve system integrated within the casing thickness and serves as a safety feature.
+In case the packer sets in front of a severe washout, the valve closes and prevents fluid loss.

 Once expanded against the borehole, Xpandable Steel Packers compartmentalize the annulus into independent parts Cement provides casing annulus seal between the reservoir, geological formations, and the surface during the life…

 Life-of-the-well annular sealing in cementless completion Solution Openhole annulus packers operate for numerous oil and gas operators worldwide, to reinforce or definitely replace the cement in critical external casing sections,…

 Seal and cement above high-pressure lower completion Off-bottom cementing challenges Ensure high pressure resistant annular barrier Annulus cementing is essential as a primary well barrier to secure the environment, and…